yifei-jiao/yifei-jiao.github.io/content/research/sph-method/index.md

 > [!IMPORTANT]
 > This page is under development.

+The SPH code is publicly available at https://sphsol-tutorial.readthedocs.io.

 **Y. Jiao**, X. Yan, B. Cheng, et al. <a href="https://doi.org/10.1093/mnras/stad3888" target="_blank">*SPH-DEM modeling of hypervelocity impacts on rubble-pile asteroids*.</a> Monthly Notices of the Royal Astronomical Society (2023)

 </span>